DoctorTone/ufoviz/README.md

-# Maven Analytocs data set
+# Maven Analytics data set

 Take a dataset from the Mavern analytics website and visualise it.